basking-in-the-sun2000/solar-logger/README.rst

 -Huawei contains the inverter's registers, status constants

--fill_blanks takes the data from the inverter (influxdb) and writes daily summaries
+-fill_blanks takes the data from the inverter (influxdb) and writes daily summaries.
+It now uses the 5m data (logger_ds), unlike the equivalent in the main file use 30s data from that day

--config has the constant values for your site.
+-config.default has the constant values for your site.
+It copies this onto config.py if you don't have one

 -main is the code that runs all the time to gather and store data onto the database (influxdb)